Economy of the European Union: Companies

 In Europe, 33% of jobs are within enterprises that have not digitally transformed.
 These companies were also less likely to train their employees throughout the COVID-19 outbreak.
 Across the European Union, the most commonly mentioned investment barrier is the lack of trained labor.
 75% of businesses in transition regions found this to be problematic.
 Numerous reasons, such as demographics and rising demand for skills that are less common on the market, such as those needed to support digitalization activities, might contribute to the lack of competent workers.
 In all areas of Europe, digital businesses have produced "better" employment with greater earnings than their non-digital counterparts.
 Additionally, they are more inclined to recognize and reward individuals who do well.

+The EU lags significantly behind the US and China in venture capital investments, with the EU capturing only 5% of global venture capital compared to 52% in the US and 40% in China.

+Venture capital funds in the EU account for just 5% of the global total, whereas those in the United States and China secure 52% and 40%, respectively.
+The financing gap for EU scale-ups (companies that have achieved a valuation between $500 million and $10 billion) is significant, with companies raising 50% less capital than those in Silicon Valley.
+This disparity exists across industries and is unaffected by the business cycle or year of establishment.

+European scale-ups face significant challenges in securing sufficient financing compared to their counterparts in the United States.
+Venture capital in the EU has been historically lower, amounting to only 0.3% of the EU's annual GDP.
+This is compared to almost 0.19% in the United States.
+While the EU has about 50% of the number of companies with a market valuation below $500 million compared to the United States, this share drops to 10-15% for companies with valuations between $500 million and $10 billion.

-The following is a list of the largest EU based stock market listed companies in 2022.
-The ordered by revenue in millions of US Dollars and is based on the Fortune Global 500.
+The following is a list of the largest EU based stock market listed companies in 2024.
+The list is ordered by revenue in millions of US Dollars and is based on the Fortune Global 500.